wayfair-incubator/oss-template/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 For detailed contributing guidelines, please see [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License